konsumer/cabbyapp/README.md

 # CabbyApp

-Track cabbies, cutomers, and allow dispatch of rides by customer or dispatcher & pickup notification by cabbie.
+Track cabbies, customers, and allow dispatch of rides by customer or dispatcher & pickup notification by cabbie.

 It is currently running [here](http://cabby.jetboystudio.com/)